Polar seas: Antarctic

 Most of Antarctica is covered with a thick layer of ice, with few species permanently living in the ice-covered areas.
 There are many species of penguins in the south polar region.
 Almost all animals in Antarctica find their food in the Southern Ocean surrounding the continent, and there is abundant marine life in the Southern Ocean.

 Because of the extreme but constant habitats, small disruption or damage could alter the polar systems.
 Although they are remote from human world, polar seas are not 'pristine' environments.
 Compared with the Antarctic region, the Arctic has long history of interaction with man.
 The polar food web structure can be sensitive to man's 'top-down' control especially with the development and growth of industrial fishing.

 Climate change is a natural phenomenon that influences life in polar areas.
-There is observational evidence that the Antarctica climate is a bellwether for climate change in the northern hemisphere, leading by about 1000 years.
+There is observational evidence that the Antarctic climate is a bellwether for climate change in the northern hemisphere, leading by about 1000 years.
 The study of Antarctic ice, its distribution, changes in ice volume, and other indicators of the continental climate in Antarctica are at an early stage of development and even earlier stage of understanding.
 Techniques for studying the terrain beneath the ice are just being explored.
 Lake Vostok, buried under miles of ice, has not been penetrated to date.
 There is evidence that it has been out of contact with the atmosphere for millions of years, making it a possible treasure trove of information.